mediatum/mediatum-docs-en/docs/source/introduction.rst

 Mediatum provides search on the meta data and the fulltext of submitted documents.
 Text is also extracted from e.g. PDF files.
 `PostgreSQL fulltext search <https://www.postgresql.org/docs/current/static/textsearch.html>`_ is used as search engine.

-The search is implemented at `/core/search <https://github.com/mediatum/mediatum/tree/postgres/core/search>`_.
-It is also accessible via the webservice, see e.g. `issue #833 <https://mediatumdev.ub.tum.de/issues/833>`_.
+It is also accessible via the webservice.

 Result pages can be sorted by multiple criteria.